-Palaeolandscape implication: A comparable clay sequence as at the V2 location was dated at Velserbroek, drilling 3 locations (V3).
+Palaeolandscape implication: A comparable clay sequence to the V2 location was dated at Velserbroek, drilling three locations (V3).
 Also in this clay sequence the three organic/peaty layers contain more or less clay.
 The dates vary between ± 2855 and 850 BC.
 The V3-1 and V2-2 dates (± 850 BC and ± 975 BC) fit within the quiet period of the Oer-IJ between 1000 and 600 BC.
 Similar age index points were found in the Assendelverpolders and Broekpolder (AQ-1/4 and BP-7).